All fees quoted in your treatment plan include the following:

 Laboratory work, unless discussed otherwise

-An electric toothbrush, inter-dental brushes, travelling toothbrush, dental wax, disclosing tablets and one bottle of fluoride mouth rinse
+An electric toothbrush, inter-dental brushes, travelling toothbrush, dental wax, disclosing tablets and fluoride mouth rinse

 Retainers as advised in the treatment plan